seemoo-lab/polypyus/README.md

 Note that *Diaphora* has similar problems, as it exports functions identified by *IDA* before further processing them.

-Moreover, we found that *Amnesia* was not working well.
+Moreover, we found that *Amnesia* finds many functions, including many false positives.
 However, many functions have a similar stack frame setup in the beginning.
 Thus, *Polypyus* has an option to learn common function starts from the annotated input binaries and apply this to other binaries to identify functions without matching their name.
+This optional step is only applied to the regions in which no functions were previously located , this way the common function starts method and the main function finding do not conflict.

 ## How it works